 Neither Perry nor Page had any idea that the bass might be a record of any kind.
 In fact, there really weren't any records in those days.
 Although Field & Stream sponsored an annual big fish contest and maintained the most authoritative records of the day, they did not list world records at that time.

 All Perry and Page knew was that the bass was bigger than any they had ever seen.
 "The first thing I thought of was how nice a chunk of meat to take home," Perry told Sports Afield almost four decades later.

 But before they took the bass home, they stopped at the nearest town, Helena, and pulled into J.J.
-Hall's General Store to show the fish off to anyone who might care.
+Hall's General Store (or Fowler Grocery, depending on the version you choose to believe) to show the fish off to anyone who might care.
 Once inside, Hall pulled out a tape and measured the bass at 32 1/2 inches long and 28 1/2 inches around.